 Significant changes to operations in the shipping and logistics sectors could be having a knock-on effect on cargo claims.
 Increasingly stringent measures around lockdowns, quarantines, distancing and purchasing behaviours is pushing enterprises to take steps to protect their people and their businesses.
 The threat of insolvency could see many businesses tightening purse strings and refocusing on claims procedures.

-As a result, the impact of Covid-19 may be effecting changes in the way cargo claims are treated.
+As a result, the impact of Covid-19 may be affecting changes in the way cargo claims are treated.

-Shippers and consignees have traditionally dismissed claims for decades, due to the time and effort needed to chase up a claim, or file a suit.
+Shippers and consignees have traditionally dismissed claims for decades.
+Due to the time and effort needed to chase up a claim, or file a suit.
 As, believe it or not, many do not have qualified or experienced claim handlers to process claims.
 The same goes for shipping lines.
-Handling claims, especially at the agency level, often falls short.
+Handling claims, especially at the agency level, often fall short.

-A swift response by policymakers across OECD countries has helped businesses in bridging short-term liquidity gaps caused by the economic shock following the Covid-19 outbreak, avoiding immediate and widespread insolvency crises.
+A swift response by policymakers across OECD countries has helped businesses in bridging short-term liquidity gaps.
+These gaps are caused by the economic shock following the Covid-19 outbreak, avoiding immediate and widespread insolvency crises.

 However, many countries have now entered a second wave of the health crisis, magnifying the economic shock even more.

 Maxime Lemerle, head of Sector and Insolvency Research at Euler Hemes Global, sates: “Covid-19 is creating an insolvency time bomb.
 Even as economies emerge from lockdowns, we expect the bulk of insolvencies is still to come.
 Largely between the end of 2020 and H1 2021, as a result of uneven initial conditions.
 As well as differing re-opening strategies and emergency policy measures, particularly regarding when insolvencies are filed.”

 Companies are now turning to simplifying existing processes and adapting quickly to the new business environment, say experts.